beeptalk-app/beeptalk-widget/README.md

 ### Deployment

-To include Beeptalk widget on your page, you need to include this script at the end of your `<body>`:
+To include Beeptalk widget on your page, you need to include this script inside `<head>`:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/beeptalk-app/beeptalk-widget@1.1.0/index.min.js"></script>